Stuycs-K/final-project-8-xiej-yec/WORKLOG.md

 HOMEWORK: Attempt to add movement functions (able to add UP/DOWN/LEFT/RIGHT movement, but troubled by diagonal movement)

+### 5/24/23

+CLASSWORK: Change movement functions to be smoother through the use of booleans for each important key (thanks Mr. K).
+Rest of class time spent figuring out how to git merge.

+HOMEWORK: Add shooting methods by having a method in Weapon spawn a bullet and a method in Bullet for moving. mousePressed() and mouseReleased() spawn the bullets and draw() moves them.
+Also limited the movement conditionals in draw() so that both player and bullet do not move offscreen.
+Also have a limiter in the Bullet class, though that limiter is unimportant.

+### 5/25/23

+CLASSWORK: Attempted to incorporate inBounds method. gave the Room a color (to later be used to differientiate different types of rooms).
+Rest of class period spent trying to merge.

+HOMEWORK: Add an enemy to testing room.
+Purpose is to create and test a function that will check if a bullet overlaps with enemy or not.
+Next steps is to incorporate it into combatRoom and add friendly/enemy bullet indicator.
+Also added some small functions to room and player for quality of life (display room name, make enemy red, make hitbox variable).
+Ended up completely altering inBounds method.

 ## GROUP MEMBER 2 (Casey Ye)